Meet our Board!

 Beth Hunkapiller, Educator & Administrator

-Beth Hunkapiller is a former middle school educator and administrator who taught 8th grade reading and English in El Monte, CA. Mrs. Hunkapiller is a 19-year member of the Board of Education of the San Carlos School District Board of Trustees.
-She is also a founder of the San Carols Charter Learning Center, the first school to receive a charter in California.
-She graduated from Oklahoma Baptist University with degrees in English and political science and received her masters from the University of Southern California.
+Beth Hunkapiller is a former middle school educator and administrator who taught 8th grade reading and English in El Monte, CA. She is a a 19-year member of the San Carlos School District Board of Trustees.
+Mrs. Hunkapiller is a founder of the San Carlos Charter Learning Center, the first school to receive a charter in California.
+She served ten years on the California Advisory Commission on Charter Schools and was its chair in the final two years.
+Mrs. Hunkapiller was the Director of the Charter Schools Division at the California Department of Education.
+Currently, she is a member of the board of Charter Board Partners and The College Ready Promise.
+Mrs. Hunkapiller graduated from Oklahoma Baptist University with degrees in English and political science and received her masters from the University of Southern California.

 Steven L. Merrill, Venture Capitalist